Swift Mentorship Program

 Participation

-The mentee interest survey is not an application; but rather it will tell the Contributor Experience workgroup about your technical interests and learning goals, which will be used to help match you with a suitable mentor.
+The mentee interest survey is not an application; it simply helps the Contributor Experience workgroup understand your technical interests and learning goals to help match you with a suitable mentor.
 Although the survey won’t be evaluated like an application, the workgroup may not be able to match every interested mentee if there aren’t enough mentors, or if none of the mentors are equipped to help with your specific learning goals.

 Frequently Asked Questions